SimCmngs/SupportDocs-AI-Automation/README.md

 > This support guide was created, to help a user share their project files and colloborate with Team Members on `OneDrive` for Business.
 >
 > Details the process of:
-> - Assigning file permissions, such as (View Only, Can Edit, Set Password).
+> - Assigning file permissions, to access their OneDrive folders (View Only, Can Edit, Set Password).
 > - Generating and sending a URL link to Team Members.

 ---